priya121/javaLedjer/README.md

 Importing ledjer into Eclipse is fairly easy:
 File > Import > Maven > Existing Maven Project
-In the inout field for the _Root Directory_ navigate to the ledjer folder.
+In the input field for the _Root Directory_ navigate to the ledjer folder.
 Then proceed to select the pom.xml file in _Projects:_ box.
 Hit _Finish_ as the last step.

-== Build and run tests using maven
+== Build and run tests using Eclipse
-$ mvn test
+To run all the tests, right-click on the top-leve _ledjer_ folder and click _Run as_ and then _JUnit test_.
+That will recompile the classes and, assuming there are no compile errors, run the JUnit tests.